everx-labs/ever-sdk/docs/quick_start.md

         process.exit(0);
     } catch (error) {
         if (error.code === 504) {
             console.error(`Network is inaccessible.
-You have to start EVER OS SE using \`tondev se start\`.\n If you run SE on another port or ip, replace http://localhost endpoint with http://localhost:port or http://ip:port in index.js file.`);
+You have to start TON OS SE using \`tondev se start\`.\n If you run SE on another port or ip, replace http://localhost endpoint with http://localhost:port or http://ip:port in index.js file.`);
         } else {
             console.error(error);
         }